OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 ---
-title: Tutorial: Build a message compose Outlook add-in
+title: 'Tutorial: Build a message compose Outlook add-in'
 description: In this tutorial, you will build an Outlook add-in that inserts GitHub gists into the body of a new message. ms.date: 02/23/2022 ms.prod: outlook